tongochi/DEX/README.md

 - Change the jetton_wallet_address by sending an internal message to the smart contract (you can use the changeJettonAddress script).
 This variable contains the address of the jetton wallet, in which locked jettons will be stored.

+- If you are using the version with on-chain rewards, then replanish the reward pool with the amount you need (you can use the addRewards script).

 - Send jettons to the contract with msgValue and fwdAmount greater than 0.1 TON (you can use the lockTokens script)